spirit-labs/tektite/site/docs/index.md

 Unlike most streaming offerings, Tektite is not just a bolt on layer over an existing database or event streaming platform.

 It is designed from first principles to be fast and scale to any size.

 It contains its own distributed log structured merge tree (LSM) for storage of data.
-At the low level, data is stored in an object store such Amazon S3 or MinIO.
+At the low level, data is stored in an object store such as Amazon S3 or MinIO.

 * Learn about Tektite [concepts](conceptual_model.md)
 * Try the [getting started](getting_started.md)